-Using our proprietary Endosomal Escape Vehicle (EEV™) platform, we are developing intracellular biologics with the potential to fundamentally improve the standard of care across a wide range of diseases.
+Using our proprietary Endosomal Escape Vehicle (EEV™) platform, we aim to develop intracellular therapeutics with the potential to fundamentally improve the standard of care across a wide range of diseases.

-Entrada’s EEV platform addresses this central challenge by enabling biologics to efficiently access and effectively bind to intracellular targets.
-The unique properties of our EEVs endow favorable pharmacologic properties to biologics: Intracellular target engagement, broad biodistribution, deep tissue penetration and enhanced therapeutic index.
+We believe our EEV™ platform will enable specific and potent therapeutics to enter cells for treatment using intracellular target engagement, broad biodistribution, deep tissue penetration and a broad potential therapeutic index.
 Our intracellular therapeutics pass through the phospholipid bilayer, allowing the cell to fold around the therapy and internalize it.
 They also have the ability to access multiple cell and tissue types including previously difficult to access tissues.
-By accessing these tissues, therapies can be effectively delivered to the cytosol and multiple organelles within cells.
+By accessing these tissues, we have observed that therapies can be effectively delivered to the cytosol and multiple organelles within cells.

-Entrada has developed a patented library of EEVs that enable the intracellular engagement of biologics against well-understood, but previously inaccessible and undruggable disease-causing targets.
+Entrada has developed a patented library of EEVs that enable the intracellular engagement of therapeutics against previously inaccessible and undruggable disease-causing targets.

-Entrada's EEV platform harnesses the inherent endocytic mechanism of cells.
-Our approach enables higher intracellular target engagement, lower drug concentrations and reduced or minimal toxicity compared to alternative approaches.
-Importantly, the EEV platform solves a fundamental problem related to intracellular target engagement which is independent of cellular uptake – the efficient escape from the early endosome.
+Entrada's EEV™ platform harnesses the inherent endocytic mechanism of cells.
+We have observed that our approach enables higher intracellular target engagement, lower drug concentrations and reduced or minimal toxicity compared to alternative approaches.
+Importantly, our EEV™ platform may solve a fundamental problem related to intracellular target engagement which is independent of cellular uptake – the efficient escape from the early endosome.

-In contrast, our EEV platform results in a significant percent of the drug reaching the cytosol by triggering the budding of vesicles from the early endosomes and subsequent release of the therapeutic.
-Given the flexibility and modular nature of the EEV platform, we are able to design and develop therapeutics with adequate exposure to intracellular compartments of target cells and tissues at reasonable doses.
+Given the flexibility and modular nature of the EEV™ platform, we are able to design and develop therapeutics with adequate exposure to intracellular compartments of target cells and tissues at reasonable doses.

 Broad Therapeutic Potential

-Our EEV platform enables the development of intracellular biologics that either modulate, inhibit, degrade or replace an intracellular target to correct the underlying disease pathophysiology.
+Our EEV™ platform is designed to enable the development of intracellular therapeutics that either modulate, inhibit, degrade or replace an intracellular target to correct the underlying disease pathophysiology.
 It is a simple and scalable construct designed to translate from preclinical to clinical development across our therapeutic programs.

 A Versatile Platform